MislavJaksic/Knowledge-Repository/Technology/Web/API/REST/RESTFulWebServices/README.md

 ### Example: Object-Oriented Design of S3

-Two well known RESTful services are: the Atom Publishing Protocol (APP) and Amazon’s Simple Storage Service (S3).
+Two well known RESTful services are: the Atom Publishing Protocol (APP) and Amazon's Simple Storage Service (S3).

 S3:
 - made to be accessed programmatically